bshrestha0/WGD_tutorial/README.md

 It did not open a web browser and gave a output as shown below.:

 ![alt text](https://github.com/bshrestha0/WGD_tutorial/blob/main/bokeh_server_log.png)

-I copied the URL shown in the log (http://localhost:5006/) in the web browser and execute the following command:
+Copy the URL shown in the log (http://localhost:5006/) in the web browser and execute the following command:

 `wgd viz -i -ks ath.mcl.ks.tsv,ath.mcl.ks_anchors.tsv -l full,anchors --interactive `